MyrtleSoftware/myrtle-vision/README.md

    <...>/myrtle-vision
    $ pip install -r requirements.txt
    ```
-2. Download and setup the dataset in the base directory of the repository.
+2. Download and setup your dataset in the base directory of the repository,
+   using or adding to `data_configs/data_config.json` accordingly.
+For example,
-   Your directory hierarchy should look like this:
+   for the provided Resisc45 config, your directory hierarchy should look like
+   this:
    ```bash
    $ pwd
    <...>/myrtle-vision